storm damageroof inspectionmaintenancesafety

 • Your roof is older than 15 years and shows wear

-A reputable roofer will offer a free inspection and provide a written estimate.
+A reputable roofer should document storm damage with photos and a written estimate.
 Be wary of “storm chasers” — out-of-town contractors who appear after major weather events and often do substandard work.

 Temporary Repairs While You Wait